 Here is a list of common terms and definitions related to the practice of Chaos Engineering.

-Any Target that has run at least one attack.
-An attacked target has a unique ID per team.
+Any Target that has run at least one experiment.
+An experimented target has a unique ID per team.

-A Gremlin attack that drops network traffic.
-Blackhole attacks let you simulate these outages by dropping network traffic between services.
+A Gremlin experiment that drops network traffic.
+Blackhole experiments let you simulate these outages by dropping network traffic between services.
 This lets you uncover hard dependencies, test fallback and failover mechanisms, and prepare your applications for unreliable networks.
-Blackhole attacks can answer questions such as:
+Blackhole experiments can answer questions such as:

 - Where do dependencies exist within our system?